-The website walk · listen · create is the home of walking artists as well as Sound Walk September.
+The website walk · listen · create (WLC) is the home of walking artists and artist walkers, as well as Sound Walk September.

 walk · listen · create operates on a plain that is bounded by sound, or audio, place, or location, and technology.
 Technology is not just mobile phones or computers, it’s also pen & paper, rocks, and anything that can be used as a tool.